biocore/emperor/doc/source/tutorials/animations.rst

 color, visibility and size of the samples.

-The following figure shows what we expect to observe when we press the play button.
+The following figure shows what we expect to observe when we press the play button (week numbers are only showed as a reference).

 .. figure:: trajectories.png
    :alt: Cartoon representation of the example above.

-   Cartoon representation of the example we see above.
+   Cartoon representation of the synthetic example.
 On the left, the unmodified ordination coloring samples by mice.
-On the center, the same odination with a label for each sample, corresponding to the week where this sample was collected.
-On the right, samples connected by a line, where the order is determined by the collection time.
+On the center, the same ordination with a label for each sample, corresponding to the week where this sample was collected.
+On the right, samples connected by a line, where the order is determined by the collection time (all trajectories begin at ``-1``.

 In the next section we will go through an example using published data from